kingofctrl/vim.cpp/README.md

 Features
 -----

 - Automatic download the latest version of libclang and compile the ycm_core library that YCM needs
-- Instantly preview markdown files
+- Supported all GNU/Linux
+- Semantic auto-completion
 - Syntax checking
 - Preservation of historical records
+- Instantly preview markdown files
 - More

 Installation